Consensys/orchestrate-node/README.md

             }]'
             * `bytecode`: string(hex) - contract bytecode - ex: '0x608060405234801561001057600080fd5b5061160a806100206000396000f3006080604052600436106100955763ffffffff60e060020a60003504166316d390bf811461009a5780633c8ac88e146100c357806353faa9a91461015157806373b40a5c14610178578063781f5a83146101e7578063898d5a5b1461020e578063995fac'
     * `method`: string or object:
-        * `string`: Name of the method referenced in the ABI registry - ex: 'transfer(address,uint256)' or 'constructor()'
+        * `string`: Signature of the method referenced in the ABI registry - ex: 'transfer(address,uint256)' or 'constructor()'
         * `object`:
-            * `signature`: string - Signature of the method referenced in the ABI registry - ex: 'transfer(address,uint256)' or 'constructor()'
+            * `signature`: string - Signature of the method referenced in the ABI registry - ex: 'transfer(address,uint256)' or 'constructor()'.
+Please note that the number of arguments should match with 'call.args'
             * `abi`: object/json - Method ABI in json format to call - ex: '{
                 constant: false,
                 inputs: [